kagkarlsson/db-scheduler/README.md

 A single database table is used to track future task-executions.
 When a task-execution is due, db-scheduler picks it and executes it.
 When the execution is done, the `Task` is consulted to see what should be done.
 For example, a `RecurringTask` is typically rescheduled in the future based on its `Schedule`.

-Optimistic locking is used to guarantee that a single scheduler instance gets to pick a task-execution.
+Optimistic locking is used to guarantee that a one and only one scheduler-instance gets to pick a task-execution.

 #### Recurring tasks

 The term _recurring task_ is used for tasks that should be run regularly, according to some schedule (see `RecurringTask`).

 When the execution of a recurring task has finished, a `Schedule` is consulted to determine what the next time for execution should be, and a future task-execution is created for that time (i.e. it is _rescheduled_).
-The time chosen will be the nearest in time according to the `Schedule`, but still in the future.
+The time chosen will be the nearest time according to the `Schedule`, but still in the future.

 To create the initial execution for a `RecurringTask`, the scheduler has a method  `startTasks(...)` that takes a list of tasks that should be "started" if they do not already have a future execution.
 Note: The first execution-time will not be according to the schedule, but simply `now()`.